-Net gain or loss from disposal of non-financial assets is recognised when control of the asset has passed to the buyer and is determined by comparing proceeds with carrying amount.
+Net gain or loss from disposal of non-financial assets is recognised when control of the asset has passed to the buyer and is determined by comparing the proceeds on sale with the carrying amount.
 The gains or losses arising from disposal of non-financial assets are recognised on a net basis as income or an expense.